nukemberg/omnibus-mcollective/README.md

 MacBook Pro will generate a Mac OS X specific package.
 After the build completes packages will be available in `pkg/`.

+### Building on multiple platforms

+To build on various platforms, use `test-kitchen`.
+Once you have `test-kitchen` installed you can issue the following commands:

+    kitchen setup default-ubuntu-1204 && kitchen exec default-ubuntu-1204 'bash -l -c "cd /home/vagrant/test; bundle install --binstubs && bundle exec env MCOLLECTIVE_GIT_REV=2.5.0 omnibus build project mcollective"' kitchen destroy default-ubuntu-1204

+This will build mcollective 2.5.0 omnibus package on an Ubuntu 12.04 VM.
+To customize the build machines use `.kitchen.local.yml` as specified on the `test-kitchen` docs.

 ### Clean

 You can clean up all temporary files generated during the build process with